DiscordDigital/fuck0ff/README.md

 ```
 Reopen the phone app and it should be normal now.

+**If a picture is shown in either a theme or a screenshot that you own.
+You can reach out to me to request a removal.**\
+Contact: copyright[@]discord.digital

 ## Credits
 **Big thanks** to everyone listed.\
 Without them this project wouldn't be possible.